 - In a large bowl, whisk together the molasses, water, baking soda, and egg.
 Pour into the crust.

-In a medium bowl, whisk together the our and brown sugar.
+- In a medium bowl, whisk together the flour and brown sugar.
 Using a pastry blender or fork, cut the butter into the flour until large crumbs form.
 Sprinkle generously over the pie, leaving about ¼ cup leftover.

 - Let cool completely before serving.